CopenhagenSoftware/Handbook/README.md

 The term Production covers any live running system where invalid changes could cause downtime - this includes deployment pipelines.

-The term Changes covers any modification not covered by normal review, normally things not in source control.
+The term Changes covers any modification not covered by normal review.
+For example, manually modifying configuration values instead of using Infastructure-as-Code kept in source control.

 [Two-Person rule](https://en.wikipedia.org/wiki/Two-person_rule)